parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 {{< imgcap title="Environment variable error" src="02-env-var-error.png" >}}

-I felt like I had a good proof-of-concept but, I wanted to do more.
+I felt like I had a good proof-of-concept, but I wanted to do more.
 I can execute single binaries on the file system, why not inject the HTA in one command then execute it with another?
 Something like: